 The purpose of this Handbook is to provide rules, policies, procedures, guidelines and other information that parents and students may need or for which they are responsible as participants in the Catholic Diocese of Memphis schools.
-Please sign and date the affidavit below and return it to your school principal by Wednesday, August 11, 2021.
+This form has been acknowledged and sign by parents in the FACTS Enrollment Packet.